spotify/heroic/README.md

 Heroic should in its current state be considered Alpha-grade software.

-Do not use in production unless you are willing to spend a lot of time with it, and you are OK with loosing your data to goblins.
+Do not use in production unless you are willing to spend a lot of time with it, and you are OK with losing your data to goblins.

 It is currently not on a release schedule and is not versioned.